russellmsilva/MazeMappingRobot/Lab4.md

 For the final step, we had to code the color for the states the simulated robot passed through.
 The default state for every coordinate was "untraversed", meaning it was colored red on the grid.
 As the robot received new coordinates from the Arduino, it would move to the directed square and color it blue, indicating it as the square it was currently on; as the robot moved onto a new square, the FPGA would color the last coordinate of the robot green, indicating that the robot had visited the square already.
 If the robot revisited a square, it would turn blue again, just to indicate the robot's position, before turning back to green once the robot left the square.

 That scenario is unfortunately theoretical.
-The  actual grid is not incrementing correctly.
+The  actual grid is not updating correctly.
 The radio is set up to snake through the grid: it would start at (0,0), move right 3 coordinates, move down 1 coordinate, move left 3 coordinates, etc, of which the grid is not updating correctly.
 A video of our current result is shown below; we have not yet finished debugging the code:

 Insert video here.